 a week later I switched to Emacs

-I had been using vim since 2017.
-At the first I had vscode as a backup for when I had to do some major code refactoring, but around mid 2020, I decided to go fully vim and never turned back, until one day…
+I had been using Vim since 2017.
+At first, I had vscode as a backup for when I had to do some major code refactoring, but around mid-2020, I decided to go fully Vim and never turned back, until one day…

 A Vim Confession

-Now don't get me worng, I don't enjoy clicking around with the mouse all day, I want to keep using the keyboard as my primary input device, but we keyboard lovers mostly end up spending most of our time on the terminal emulators because there isn't much GUI software built with the keyboard in mind.
+Now don't get me wrong, I don't enjoy clicking around with the mouse all day, I want to keep using the keyboard as my primary input device, but we keyboard lovers mostly end up spending most of our time on the terminal emulators because there isn't much GUI software built with the keyboard in mind.
 I think that's where things have gone wrong, GUI doesn't mean we have to lose the convenience of doing things with the keyboard.
-I use a lot of terminal related utils, but I fancy a nice gui version of vim.
+I use a lot of terminal-related utils, but I fancy a nice Gui version of Vim.

-Yes vim and neovim has bindings for a lot of languages for plugin development, but to do basic config stuff you need to deal with either viml or lua.
-Yes, lua is simple, it's easier to understand and write, but I just don't enjoy lua much.
+Yes, vim and Neovim have bindings for a lot of languages for plugin development, but to do basic config stuff you need to deal with either vim or Lua.
+Yes, lua is simple, it's easier to understand and write, but I just don't enjoy Lua much.

 Vim Emulation on other editors

-In the past I have tried a few other editors/IDE's with vim emulation, like vscode, webstorm, sublime.
+In the past, I have tried a few other editors/IDEs with vim emulation, like vs code, web storm, and sublime.
 For the most part vim style editing works fine but as soon as I try to work with multiple files, I'll have to go back to using the mouse at some point, which I don't really enjoy while writing code.

-So if other editors don't cut it, it must be emacs right, emacs was built with keyboard in mind, it came around the same time as vim.
-Also I have heard all the stories about people switching to Emacs because of how awesome org mode was or Magit (a popular git client implementation on Emacs), but I also none of that is going to made me use Emacs if it can't give me the same experience while writting code.
+So if other editors don't cut it, it must be Emacs right, emacs was built with the keyboard in mind, it came around the same time as Vim.
+Also, I have heard all the stories about people switching to Emacs because of how awesome org-mode was or Magit (a popular git client implementation on Emacs), but I also none of that is going to make me use Emacs if it can't give me the same experience while writing code.
 So I thought I'd give it a try.

-Two major such distributions I've heard of was Spacemacs and Doom.
+Two major such distributions I've heard of were Spacemacs and Doom.
 I didn't like the layer system in Spacemacs, so I decided to try Doom Emacs.